 The partnership should be a landmark for Ripple because Santander is the biggest bank in the Eurozone.
 But Ripple through SBI Ripple Asia, a partnership of over 61 Japanese banks, is performing pilot tests of its liquidity solutions with leading financial institutions in South Korea.
 Woori Bank and Shinhan Bank, two of the largest commercial companies in the country said they will integrate Ripple by 2019.

-Satander now wants to expand OnePay to Europe, South America, and Asia as it is currently available only in UK, Spain, Brazil, and Poland.
+Satander now wants to expand OnePay to Europe, South America, and Asia as it is currently available only in the UK, Spain, Brazil, and Poland.

 Meanwhile, Ripple's xRapid, which uses cryptocurrency XRP to carry out international transactions, is now commercially available.
 It will therefore be used in commercial applications after several pilots.
 Starting the commercial application of the platform are three payment providers, namely Mercury FX, Cuallix and cooperative financial firm Catalyst Corporate Federal Credit Union.

 Ripple was also testing the technology with other money transfer companies, including Western Union and MoneyGram.
 Chief Executive Brad Garlinghouse has said that they expect a lot more banks to use the cryptocurrencies by next year.

 xRapid works by converting fiat into XRP before sending the funds immediately (by by-passing the need for pre-funded local currency accounts as required traditionally) overseas and converting them into the recipient's preferred fiat currency on a local digital exchange.